truenas/documentation/content/SCALE/GettingStarted/MigratingFromCORE.md

 {{< hint warning>}}
 Although TrueNAS attempts to keep most of your CORE configuration data when upgrading to SCALE, some CORE-specific items do not transfer.
-GELI Encrypted pools, NIS data, metadata, jails, tunables, and boot environments do not migrate from CORE to SCALE.
-AFP shares also do not transfer, but are automatically migrated into an SMB share with AFP compatability enabled.
+GELI Encrypted pools, NIS data, metadata, jails, tunables, Virtual Machines, and boot environments do not migrate from CORE to SCALE.
+AFP shares also do not transfer, but can be migrated into an SMB share with AFP compatability enabled.
 Init/shutdown scripts transfer, but can break and should be reviewed before use.
 {{< /hint >}}

 After choosing to install in new boot environment, the installer warns that SCALE installs into the boot pool previously used for CORE.
 Select *Yes*.